 You're so glad you left your 9-5 job, and you love being a freelancer.
 But there's one thing that's nagging at the back of your mind.
 Surely you can't just keep on like this indefinitely?
 The next step is to hire, or team up with, others and start up your own business.
 Isn't that what "success" looks like?

 Well, according to author Paul Jarvis, the answer is an emphatic "no".

 Jarvis is soon to release a new book that takes a surprisingly unconventional view of career and business success.
-In Company of One: Why Staying Small Is the Next Big Thing for Business, out January, he overturns conventional wisdom and argues that the real key to a richer and more fulfilling career is not to create and scale a new start-up, but rather, to be able to work for yourself, determine your own hours, and become a highly profitable and sustainable company of one.
-Here are his 10 tips for doing so successfully.
+In Company of One: Why Staying Small Is the Next Big Thing for Business, he overturns conventional wisdom and argues that the key to a more fulfilling career is not to create and scale a new start-up, but rather, be able to work for yourself, determine your hours, and become a highly profitable and sustainable "company of one".
+Here are his ten tips for doing so successfully.

 1. Become too small to fail

-The common business advice is to build a company that’s too big to fail.
+The typical business advice is to build a company that’s too big to fail.
 The problem is, large companies fail all the time.
-The average lifespan of a publicly traded company on the S&P 500 is only 15 years.
-Large companies are very fragile in nature because they require so many resources (human capital, financial capital, etc), and can’t move quickly or pivot when needed.
+The average lifespan of a publicly-traded company on the S&P 500 is only 15 years.
+Large companies are very fragile because they require so many resources (human capital, financial capital, etc.), and can’t move quickly or pivot when needed.

 Instead, focus on building something that, in effect, is too small to fail.
 You can adapt a small company of one to ride out recessions, adjust to changing customer motivations, and ignore competition by being smaller and more focused.

 2. Pursue an 'exist strategy'